Pirate FlagPirates and PrivateersPirate Flag

 Quarto, 2020, ISBN 9780760368848, US $14.99 / UK £12.99

 The book explores eight separate themes: pirates and the exterior of their ships; symbols of fear (their flags); pirate captains; plunder; food and drink; the great guns (cannons); who’s who on a pirate ship; and setting sail.
-Yet these are broad subjects that often include far more information than pirate apprentices might expect.
-For example, the answer to “Why become a pirate?” includes the fact that discontented sailors were not the only people who turned to piracy.
+These are broad subjects that often include far more information than pirate apprentices may expect.
+For example, the answer to “Why become a pirate?” includes the fact that discontented sailors are not the only people who turn to piracy.
 What’s particularly delightful is the inclusion of details rarely mentioned in other books.
-One example shows where the Jolly Roger was flown on a pirate ship.
+One example shows where the Jolly Roger is flown on a pirate ship.
 Two other samples discuss the possible origin of “feeling blue” and where pirates go to the bathroom on the brig.
 Equally important is the fact that pirates aren’t glorified; instead, Beck portrays the reality rather than the legend – a refreshing change from many accounts written for young pirates between the ages of seven and twelve.

-Inside Out: Pirate Ship may be a short book at only sixteen pages, but it’s as rich in treasure as Black Sam Bellamy’s Whydah Galley.
+Pirate Ship may be short at only sixteen pages, but it’s as rich in treasure as Black Sam Bellamy’s Whydah.
 This treasure trove may be intended for pirate apprentices, but even full-fledged pirates will find this both a fantastic introduction to pirate life and a wonderful way to refresh what you know about these scalawags.

 Home